Skip to main content

 Functions

-Functions that return a string can also be used.
+Functions that return string or (string, error) can be used.

 component.templ